zhouby-zjl/course-atcs/index.md

 ## Programming Assignments
 **Programming assignment: Understanding the congestion control process in TCP in NS-3**
 - The assignment helps you to learn the dynamic QoS performance of TCP under different link congestion levels through using the well-known NS-3 simulator.
-You need to download the assignment from **[this link](https://raw.githubusercontent.com/zhouby-zjl/course-atcs/gh-pages/Experiments/Programming-Assignment.pdf)**, and follow the instructions inside the assignment to setup the necessary experiment environment before Jun.
-9th, 2023.
+You need to download the assignment from **[this link](https://raw.githubusercontent.com/zhouby-zjl/course-atcs/gh-pages/Experiments/Programming-Assignment.pdf)**, and follow the instructions inside the assignment to setup the necessary experiment environment.